Here’s a notorious curiosity from the Zelda series. A title Nintendo had little to do with, which is one of the reasons why it ended up such a mess.

 All this suggests Animation Magic didn’t really know what to do with the Zelda license.
-It made something serviceable, relying on a few of the series’ signature things.
+It made something serviceable, relying on a few of the series’ signature thingies.

-The only thing that stood out in 1993 was the graphical presentation.
+The only thing that stood out about Faces of Evil was its graphics.